Understanding the Shift from Accumulation to Retirement Income

 Instead of asking “How do I grow this?”, the question becomes:

-“How do I use this in a sustainable way?”
+“How do I use this in a way that can be maintained over time?”

 That introduces a different set of considerations: